-Look around and you’ll see Cambodian New Year, Bon Chol Chhnam Thmei, being celebrated around the country.
+Look around and you’ll see Khmer New Year, Chol Chhnam Thmei, being celebrated around the country.
 The holiday is Cambodia’s most important, bringing the country to a near standstill as city residents head home to the provinces to spend time with their families, have parties and visit their local pagoda.

 Khmer New Year is a good time to get out of the city and check out the countryside, where you’ll find lots of parties, friendly neighbors and happy children.
 Don’t be surprised if you’re invited to join in the celebrations.
 Susaday Chhnam Thmei!